mohamadir/matrixAppFb/README.md

-# Facebook login app with react native
+# Facebook and Google login app with react native
- This is simple app you can sign in with facebook and see your profile details .
+ This is simple app you can sign in with facebook or google  and see your profile details .

 ## Installation